homas01123/SABER_fast/README.md

 - If compilation fails, check that all system requirements are met
 - For missing saber-lib, refer to the [standalone branch](https://github.com/homas01123/SABER_fast/tree/standalone) for applications

-## Outline of the mathemtical and physics-based formulation

-The user is refered to the publication ``A Semi-Analytical Bayesian Estimate Retrieval (SABER) algorithm for the inversion of Remote Sensing Reflectance in optically deep and shallow waters'' (htt[...]

 ## Outline of the code structure